danielyxie/bitburner/markdown/bitburner.ns.gettotalscriptexpgain.md

 number

-total experience gain rate of all of your active scripts.
+Total experience gain rate of all of your active scripts.

 ## Remarks